 Getting your target audience to connect with your product, service, and brand at a very basic and fundamental level; emotionally.

-In the context of tourism, an enabler or helping organization describes the business-to-business entities that support the development and promotion of tourism to foster growth in the industry, drive consumer awareness, develop product, promote, market and help to sell a destination.
-Examples include: destination marketing organizations (DMOs), economic development agencies, tourism departments/ministries within government, Chambers of Commerce, etc.
+In the context of tourism, an enabler or helping organization describes the business-to-business entities that support the development and promotion of tourism to foster growth in the industry, drive consumer awareness, develop a product, promote, market, and help sell a destination.
+Examples include destination marketing organizations (DMOs), economic development agencies, tourism departments/ministries within the government, Chambers of Commerce, etc.

 An experience is something that is personally encountered, lived through and affects the individual.
 It may involve observation or participation; be active or passive, planned, opportunistic, personal or shared.

-An individual who coaches local area businesses so that they may deliver a high-quality experience aligned with guest expectations; the experiential broker then acts as an intermediary between experience providers and guests to identify market opportunities.
+An individual who coaches local area businesses to deliver a high-quality experience aligned with guest expectations; the experiential broker then acts as an intermediary between experience providers and guests to identify market opportunities.

 A holistic approach to customer relations and branding that focuses on making an emotional and physical connection with the customer, rather than merely describing features and benefits.

 Travel that connects you with the essence of a place and its people by engaging visitors in a series of memorable travel activities revealed over time that are inherently personal, engage the senses and make connections on an emotional, physical, spiritual or intellectual level.
-It responds to the desire to venture beyond the beaten tourist paths, dive deeper into authentic, local culture, connects with people and enriches their lives.
+It responds to the desire to venture beyond the beaten tourist paths, dive deeper into authentic, local culture, connect with people, and enrich their lives.